Website Launch Checklist: Key Highlights

 26. Create & Implement Redirects For Top Pages

-Redirects direct traffic from one URL to another.
-By creating redirects, you can transfer domain authority to your new URLs, pointing both traffic and domain strength to your most important pages.
+Redirects direct traffic from one URL to another, which allows you to transfer domain authority to your new URLs, pointing both traffic and visibility to your most important pages.

-Creating redirects will be necessary if you are changing domain or merging websites, and is an important step for your website not to lose all previously gained domain juice such as backlinks.
+Creating redirects will be necessary if you are changing domains or merging websites, since it’s an important step for your website not to lose all previously gained domain juice, such as backlinks.

 27. Crawl The Website For Final SEO Issues